What is the TeenTix Pass Program?

 13 – 19 years old.

 I am 12.
-Can I pleeeeeeease sign up?
+Can I pleeeease sign up?

 No. We’re sorry.
-But our agreement with our wonderful partner organizations is that we serve 13 – 19 year-olds, and we need to stick to it.
-Plus, our participating box offices are empowered to ask for proof of age eligibility for anyone showing a TeenTix pass, so, even if we gave you one, you could still get turned away at the box office, and that would make us sad.
+Our agreement with our wonderful partner organizations is that we serve 13 – 19 year-olds, and we need to stick to it.
+Plus, our participating box offices are empowered to ask for proof of age eligibility for anyone showing a TeenTix Pass, so, even if we gave you one, you could still get turned away at the box office, and that would make us sad.
 Just wait until you’re 13, okay?
-It’s coming SO SOON.
+You're almost there!

 How much does it cost to sign up?